Golden Still: Warriors sweep Cavs for second straight title

 Love 'em or hate 'em, there is no denying them.

 "That's how you know we're a great team, is when everybody's coming after us," Durant said.
 "Whether it's opponents, whether it's different coaches panning for us, whether it's the fans, the media that hate us, it feels good when you're the team that everybody's gunning for.
-It makes us better.
-It makes us come to work and try to play at that championship level every single day, and that's the hardest part."
+It makes us better."

 Golden State.
 Golden standard.